-If a rider chooses to wear an air jacket, it must only be used in addition to a normal body protector which meets the Body Protector Rule and Standards.
-In the event of a fall, the air jacket must be fully deflated or removed before continuing, after which, the conventional body protector will continue to give protection.
-Air jackets must not be worn under a jacket and number bibs should be fitted loosely or with elasticated fastenings over the air jacket.
-Sports have specific rules relating to falls in competition.
+If a rider chooses to wear an air jacket in Cross country or Pony Racing, it must only be used in addition with a normal body protector which meets BETA 2018 Level 3 standard (blue and black label).
+Parents and Members must be aware that riders may be permitted to continue after a fall in both competitions and training rides for Cross Country and / or Pony Racing if the First Aid provider has no concerns about their welfare.
+In the event of a fall, an air jacket must be fully deflated or removed before continuing, the conventional body protector must continue to be worn.
+Air jackets must not be worn under a jacket.
+Number bibs should be fitted over the air jacket loosely or with elasticised fastenings.

-d.
-Medical Armbands
+d) Medical Armbands